vilus/mocker/README.md

   - single (default): `A` -> `A` `A` `A`,
   - sequence: [`A`, `B`, `C`] -> `A` `B` `C` `C` `C` ...
   - cycle: [`A`, `B`, `C`] -> `A` `B` `C` `A` `B` `C` ...
-- can be exclusive (no other similar mocks might be created)
+- can be exclusive (no other similar mocks might be created, False by default)

 Mock deleted via http DELETE request to `/mocker_api/mocks/<pk>/` (response has json with key `is_expired`)